Total proctocolectomy with ileostomy is surgery to remove all of the colon (large intestine) and rectum.

 - This opening in your belly formed by your ileum is called the stoma.
 Stool will come out of this opening and collect in a drainage bag that will be attached to you.

-Today, some surgeons perform this operation using a camera.
+Some surgeons perform this operation using a camera.
 The surgery is done with a few small surgical cuts, and sometimes a larger cut so that the surgeon can assist by hand.
 The advantages of this surgery, which is called laparoscopy, are a faster recovery, less pain, and only a few small cuts.

 Why the Procedure is Performed